Sauces

 A dash of turmeric powder

-1 teaspoon of caraway seeds
+1 teaspoon caraway seeds

-1 very ripe soft banana sliced
+1 very ripe, soft banana, sliced

-1 teaspoon of grated fresh ginger
+1 teaspoon grated fresh ginger

 1 tablespoon grape balsamic vinegar (any kind will do)

-2/3 cup of water
+2/3 cup water

-Pinch of salt
+A pinch of salt

 MexiAncho Chilli Sauce